reactql/old_docs/source/faq.md

 - **Microservices**.
 Smaller pieces of the stack that do one thing, and do it well.
 The API server is responsible for talking to this stuff.
 Again, ReactQL doesn't really get a look in.

 I'd generally recommend a similar layout to keep your code light and maintainable.
-With that said, if you want Node.js to handle both your front and back-office concerns, there's no reason you couldn't write that stuff here too, and keep it scoped to the server.
-I just prefer to keep it separate.
+With that said, if you want Node.js to handle both your front and back-office concerns, there's no reason you couldn't add a GraphQL server to `kit/entry/server.js` and handle your API requests from the same host.

 <h2 id="windows">Will this work on Windows?</h2>